 Action in the courts leads to a nationwide injunction

 The CTA has been the subject of multiple court challenges since its enactment.
 In the most recent case, Texas Top Cop Shop, Inc. v.
 Garland, a group of plaintiffs asked a district court in Texas to declare the CTA unconstitutional.
-The court hasn’t yet answered that question but did conclude that the plaintiffs were likely to prevail and, therefore, issued a preliminary injunction enjoining the government from enforcing the provisions of the CTA against any entity, not just against the plaintiffs bringing the case.
-FinCEN subsequently announced that it intends to respect the injunction on a nationwide basis while it appeals the decision.
+The court has not yet answered that question but did conclude that the plaintiffs were likely to prevail and, therefore, issued a preliminary injunction enjoining the government from enforcing the provisions of the CTA against any entity, not just against the plaintiffs bringing the case.

-There have been a number of other court challenges to the CTA but with varied results.
+There have been a number of other court challenges to the CTA but those have had varied results.
 Courts in Virginia and Oregon concluded that the CTA is constitutional (Community Associations Institute v.
 Yellen and Firestone v.
 Yellen, respectively).
 In an Alabama case, National Business United v.
-Yellen, the court granted the plaintiffs’ motion for summary judgment and, in doing so, enjoined FinCEN from enforcing the CTA relative only to the plaintiffs involved in that case.
-All of these cases are on appeal.
+Yellen, the court granted the plaintiffs’ motion for summary judgment and in doing so enjoined FinCEN from enforcing the CTA relative only to the plaintiffs involved in that case.
+All of these cases are on appeal, but none are in the Fifth Circuit.

 What does this development mean?

-The injunction is now in place, and it’s nationwide.
-Therefore, it appears that no entity is currently required to file any BOI reports.
-However, it’s important to note that the injunction could be modified by the district court or set aside by the Fifth Circuit Court of Appeals.
-Other courts could also impose further injunctions or hand down rulings declaring that the CTA is unconstitutional, which may fully negate the need to file for certain entities subject to the jurisdiction of that court.
+The injunction is now back in place, and it is nationwide.
+When the injunction was first implemented, FinCEN announced that it would respect the injunction while continuing to accept voluntary filings.
+FinCEN subsequently announced that it will continue to respect the reinstituted injunction.
+Therefore, no entity is currently required to file any BOI reports, but they will still be permitted to file voluntarily.
+However, it is important to note that the injunction could be modified by the district court or modified/set aside by the Fifth Circuit Court of Appeals or the Supreme Court.
+Other courts could also impose further injunctions or hand down rulings declaring that the CTA is unconstitutional which may fully negate the need to file for certain entities subject to the jurisdiction of that court.

 The information and content provided herein does not, and is not intended to, constitute legal advice; instead, all information and content available herein is for general informational purposes only and may not constitute the most up-to-date information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser; Plante Moran does not endorse the contents of any such third-party sites.